Grim-/OutwardSuperSimpleExample/README.md

 In terms of mechanics Avrixel wanted to check that whenever the player dodges if they have any stacks of their custom Levelled Status Effect named "Permafrost" and remove a stack.

 > A real world example of a LevelledStatusEffect would be the Alert buff "https://outward.fandom.com/wiki/Alert" as you can see from the Wikipedia page the more stacks  you have the more Iframes you have but you also take more damage.

 > Here is also the link to how you can implement a LevelledStatusEffect on your own using XML and SideLoader, I encourage you to read the documents to see what SideLoader is capable of.
 > https://sinai-dev.github.io/OSLDocs/#/API/SL_StatusEffect?id=sl_levelstatuseffect-sl_statuseffect

-So we need to create a MonoBehaviour that we add to the PlayerGameObject and that listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.
+So we need to create a MonoBehaviour(Component) that we add to the Player *GameObject* and that listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.